digipolisantwerp/generator-dgp-web-aspnetcore_yeoman/README.md

 Almost everything is preset for logging to Kibana.
 Enter the name of your logging index in _config\logging.json -> "indexFormat": "logstash-{tenant}-{your logging index goes here}-{0:yyyy.MM.dd}" .
 The maximum length of tenant (application- or system-) and logging index name is 30 characters !

+## Contributing

+Pull requests are always welcome, however keep the following things in mind:

+- New features (both breaking and non-breaking) should always be discussed with the [repo's owner](#support).
+If possible, please open an issue first to discuss what you would like to change.
+- Fork this repo and issue your fix or new feature via a pull request.
+- Please make sure to update tests as appropriate.
+Also check possible linting errors and update the CHANGELOG if applicable.

+## Support

+Marc Wouters (<marc.wouters@digipolis.be>)